tanakrit-d/Appium-Swipe-Actions/README.md

 ## Currently a Work in Progress
 The goal of this library is to provide more robust and useful scrolling functionality for Appium mobile automation.
-It currently only targets use with Android, and has not be tested against iOS.
+It currently only targets use with Android, and has not been tested against iOS.

 ## To-Do
 - Write tests (lol)